 Sec.
 3-455.
-Procedures for City construction contracts.
+Procedures for construction contracts.

-- (a) The following shall apply to City construction contracts in which the estimated cost thereof is more than \$300,000.00: - (1) Bid submissions.
+The following shall apply to construction contracts in which the estimated cost thereof is more than \$300,000.00:

+- (1) Bid submissions.
 Bidders shall submit an affidavit of intended utilization with their bids. - (2) Forty-eight hour submissions.
 Bidders shall submit the following within 48 hours after bid opening: - a.
-A notarized Contractor Utilization Plan in conformance with section 3-433 hereof; and - b.
+A notarized contractor utilization plan in conformance with section 3-433 hereof; and - b.
 Letters of intent to subcontract; and - c.
-A request for waiver of the Contract goals pursuant to section 3-437(a) if the bidder failed to meet or exceed the goals. - (2) Timely submission of the Contractor Utilization Plan is a material element of the submission.
-The Director is authorized to extend the 48 hour deadline for the letters of intent to subcontract but not the deadline for submission of the Contractor Utilization Plan. - (3) The apparent successful bidder shall submit documentation of good faith efforts made prior to 48 hours after bid opening when requested by the City or the Incentive Agency. - (4) A notarized affidavit certifying actual MBE/WBE participation in the Contract, including the names of such MBE/WBEs and the participation amount, and a certification that all MBE/WBE subcontractors and other subcontractor have been paid must be submitted by the Contractor prior to the City's release of retainage under the Contract.

-- (5) Any increase in the amount of MBE/WBE participation after submission of the Contractor Utilization Plan shall not count toward meeting the Contract goals, unless otherwise permitted under section 3-443 hereof. - (6) Bid shopping is prohibited.
+A request for waiver of the contract goals pursuant to section 3-437(a) if the bidder failed to meet or exceed the goals.

+- (3) Timely submission of the contractor utilization plan is a material element of the submission.
+The director is authorized to extend the 48 hour deadline for the letters of intent to subcontract but not the deadline for submission of the contractor utilization plan. - (4) The apparent successful bidder shall submit documentation of good faith efforts made prior to 48 hours after bid opening when requested by the city or the agency. - (5) A notarized affidavit certifying actual MBE/WBE participation in the contract, including the names of such MBE/WBEs and the participation amount, and a certification that all MBE/WBE subcontractors and other subcontractor have been paid must be submitted by the contractor prior to the city's release of retainage under the contract. - (6) Any increase in the amount of MBE/WBE participation after submission of the contractor utilization plan shall not count toward meeting the contract goals, unless otherwise permitted under section 3-443 hereof. - (7) Bid shopping is prohibited.

 Sec.
 3-456.
-Procedures for Incentive Agency agreements.
+Procedures for agency agreements.